Ending your membership

 Your KOKO membership can be terminated if you fail to pay your membership fee.
 Your termination will enter into force as of the beginning of the year when you miss a payment.

-Full-time entrepreneurs can be members of a salaried employees’ unemployment fund for 18 months after starting their business.
+Full-time entrepreneurs can be members of a wage earners’ unemployment fund for 18 months after starting their business.
 Your membership in KOKO can be terminated if you continue to run a business for more than 18 months.

 You will be given an opportunity to explain your circumstances before your membership is terminated.
 Termination decisions can be appealed.